kubeshop/testkube/docs/docs/articles/test-workflow-templates.md

 - define a common Git Source for your tests.
 - define common setup or tearDown steps for your tests.
-- define specific commands or images to use for your tests, while still allowing a TestWorkflow to set the version of the testing tool
+- define specific commands or images to use for your tests, while still allowing a TestWorkflow to set the version of the testing tool.
 - etc.

 ## How does it work?